 The Process: My Act + Acre In-Salon Experience

 I met with Reavey, to (quite literally) take a closer look at my scalp.
-By using a specially made “scalp microscope” that’s connected to a phone app (not offered to the public), I had a front row seat to the state of my scalp.
+By using a specially made “scalp microscope” that’s connected to a phone app (not offered to the public), I had a front-row seat to the state of my scalp.
 It turns out, I don’t have dandruff—Reavey explained that my scalp is just dry.

-Hair care 101: While both dandruff and dry scalp have similar symptoms like flakes and itches, the former condition is the result of excess oil buildup and the latter is the result of lack of moisture.
+While both dandruff and dry scalp have similar symptoms like flakes and itches, the former condition is the result of excess oil buildup and the latter is the result of lack of moisture.

 Reavey informed me that my scalp is only moderately dry, which was better than I was expecting.
-Even though my scalp apparently didn’t look too dry, I expressed my concern of walking around with flaky hair and the new bout of sweat-induced itchiness I'd experience after every workout class.
+Even though my scalp apparently didn’t look too dry, I expressed my concern about walking around with flaky hair and the new bout of sweat-induced itchiness I'd experience after every workout class.

 That’s when she suggested Act + Acre's three-step scalp recovery system.
 The first step is a scalp treatment: the Cold Processed Scalp Detox.
 She showed me how to use it during my consult, applying it to my scalp by squeezing the nozzle against my scalp.
 She started at the back of my head (“Most people forget about that area,” she explained) and worked her way to my hairline.
 From there, she massaged my head until the oily glob atop my head was evenly distributed.

-The detoxing treatment, which is made from moringa oil, baobab oil, basil leaf, and amaranth oil, is designed to remove the build up of product, stimulate the hair follicle, and provide the essential nutrients for healthy hair protection against pollution and UV damage.
+The detoxing treatment, which is made from moringa oil, baobab oil, basil leaf, and amaranth oil, is designed to remove the build-up of product, stimulate the hair follicle, and provide the essential nutrients for healthy hair protection against pollution and UV damage.
 Essential oils strengthen and add shine to hair.

-After I detoxed my scalp for 20 minutes, Reavey applied the Act + Acre Hair Cleanse shampoo.
+After I detoxed my scalp for 20 minutes, Reavey applied the Act + Acre Hair Cleanse shampoo ($28).
 Packed with nutrient-dense ingredients like ylang-ylang (controls frizz), rosemary (promotes healthy growth), lavender (controls dandruff), and amaranth oil (combats free-radical damage), this cold-processed product is safe for frequent usage because it doesn’t strip hair of its natural moisture.
 Then, she began washing my wet hair from root to tip.
 She pumped, lathered, and repeated for a double cleanse.
 The first cleanse removes product buildup and pollution while the second cleanse purifies the scalp and hair.
-She finished off my treatment by applying the Cold Processed Hair Conditioner on the mid-length to ends of my hair.
+She finished off my treatment by applying the Cold Processed Hair Conditioner ($28) on the mid-length to ends of my hair.
 After letting it soak in for five minutes, she rinsed the conditioner and took out the scalp microscope to determine the treatment’s effects.